 CHINATOWN — Chinatown leaders are raising concerns that four of the city’s proposed casino sites are in Near South Side neighborhoods, saying it could harm a community that has struggled with problem gambling.

 The bids, announced Nov.
-19, include the Chicago Tribune Publishing Center in the West Loop, two sites at McCormick Place, ONE Central in Bronzeville and The 78 just west of Chinatown.
+19, include the Chicago Tribune Publishing Center in the West Loop, McCormick Place, the old Michael Reese Hospital site, ONE Central near Soldier Field and The 78 just north of Chinatown.